15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 - Regulator: ANJ (Autorité Nationale des Jeux) oversees the gambling industry.

-- Monopoly vs. Private: State retains monopoly over some forms like lotteries, while online sports betting is open to licensed private operators.
+- Monopoly vs. Private: The state retains monopoly over some forms, such as lotteries, while online sports betting is open to licensed private operators.

 - Cultural Preferences: Horse racing and the national lottery are especially popular.